 On the other hand, there are situations in which tipping a housekeeper is preferable to other forms of payment.

-The size of the business, their tipping policy, the state of your home, and the quality of their work all play a role in determining whether or not you should tip your housekeeper.
+The size of the business, its tipping policy, the state of your home, and the quality of their work all play a role in determining whether or not you should tip your housekeeper.

 Tipping your house cleaner is always a great idea, especially if they have gone above and beyond the call of duty.
 Your cleaner will politely decline a tip if this is the case with your cleaning service.